reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 We can use the LaunchDarkly SDK in our code to access the feature flag variations.
 It provides a persistent connection to [LaunchDarkly's streaming infrastructure](https://launchdarkly.com/how-it-works/) to receive server-sent-events (SSE) whenever there is a change in a feature flag.
 If the connection fails for some reason, it falls back to default values.

-## Differences Between Client-side and Server-side SDKs
+## Client-side and Server-side Feature Flags

-In the previous [article](https://reflectoring.io/nodejs-admin-feature-flag-launchdarkly/), we had used *server-side SDK* which is used keeping in mind environments that are being used by multi-user.
-These SDKs are designed to be used in a secure environment, such as web server.
-But in this article, we will use *client-side SDK* which includes mobile SDK as well.
-Client-side SDKs are intended to be used for desktop, mobile, and embedded applications that would have only one user.
-These SDKs are designed to be used in system that may be less secure.
+In the previous article [about feature flags in Node.js](https://reflectoring.io/nodejs-admin-feature-flag-launchdarkly/), we had used LaunchDarkly's *server-side SDK* which is built for multi-user server environments.
+In this article, we will use the *client-side SDK* which is built for client-side web apps, desktop apps, embedded apps, and mobile apps that have exactly one (local) user where security is less of a concern.

-Server-side SDKs work with applications that have a server architecture and are hosted on your own network or a reliable cloud network.
-These SDKs can safely receive flag data and rulesets without needing to filter out sensitive data because server-based applications have restricted access.
+LaunchDarkly's server-side SDKs work with server-side apps that are hosted on your own network or a reliable cloud network.
+These SDKs can safely receive flag data without needing to filter out sensitive data that is potentially contained in targeting rules because the server is secured.
+Targeting rules are evaluated in our server application.

-On the other hand, when a flag evaluation is required, client-side SDKs assign the flag evaluation to LaunchDarkly on behalf of the particular user, and then the services are in charge of determining whether the flag rules apply to the user or not.
-LaunchDarkly then notifies the SDK of the evaluation results via the SDK's streaming or polling connections.
+With client-side SDKs, on the other hand, targeting rules are evaluated on the LaunchDarkly server on behalf of the local user to keep sensitive targeting rules secure.

 Client-side SDKs will be unable to download and store an entire ruleset due to security concerns.
 They are vulnerable to users investigating SDK content by unpacking the SDK on a mobile device or examining its behavior in a browser because they typically run on customers' own devices.
 The client-side SDKs confirm and update flag rules by contacting LaunchDarkly servers via streaming connections or REST API requests rather than storing potentially sensitive data.

-For a client-side or mobile SDK to evaluate our feature flags, we must expose them if we are using one of those SDKs.
-According to the [documentation](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks), we need to enable the *"SDKs using Client-side ID"* option for React UI or any Javascript UI.
-We will therefore retrieve the *Client-Side ID* in this instance from the LaunchDarkly Projects page and define it in the code.
+For a client-side or mobile SDK to evaluate our feature flags, the SDK needs to authenticate against the LaunchDarkly server.
+According to the [documentation](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks), we need to enable the *"SDKs using Client-side ID"* option for when we want to access feature flags from a React UI or any Javascript UI.
+We will therefore retrieve the *Client-Side ID* from the LaunchDarkly "Projects" page and paste it into our code.
 Additionally, we need to confirm that the flag's targeting option is turned on after creating the flag.

-## Create a Simple React App
+## Creating a Simple React App

 Let’s start by creating a simple React UI application.
-We will build this using one of the most popular npm libraries, [create-react-app](https://create-react-app.dev/).
+We will build this using one of the most popular npm libraries, [`create-react-app`](https://create-react-app.dev/).
 It is one of the simplest methods to start a new React project, making it a great option for both serious, large-scale apps and your own, individual projects.

-We will use the tool npx which gives us the ability to use the `create-react-app` package without having to first install it on our computer, which is very convenient.
-It also ensures that we are always using the latest version of `create-react-app`.
+We will use the tool `npx` which gives us the ability to use the `create-react-app` package without having to first install it on our computer, which is very convenient.
+It also ensures that we are always using the latest version of `create-react-app`:

 ```bash
 npx create-react-app nodejs-react-feature-flag-launchdarkly
 ```

-This will create a folder with the name “nodejs-react-feature-flag-launchdarkly” and automatically install all the required packages inside that folder.
-The folder tree would look something like below:
+This will create a folder with the name `nodejs-react-feature-flag-launchdarkly` and automatically install all the required packages inside that folder.
+The folder tree would look something like this:

 ```bash
 nodejs-react-feature-flag-launchdarkly